-The 1993 personal exemption is \$2,350, up 2 percent from \$2,300 in 1992.
+The 1994 personal exemption is \$2,450, up \$100 from 1993, and is expected to increase to \$2,500 in 1995.

 Taxpayers are entitled to claim one exemption each for themselves, their spouses, and their dependents on their federal return.
 Taxpayers may not claim an exemption for themselves or any other person who can be claimed as a dependent on someone else's tax return.